Published By Janet Gershen-Siegel at August 16th, 2017

 Private investors and alternative lenders also grant credit lines.
 These are a lot easier to qualify for than conventional SBA loans.
 They also require much less documentation for approval.
 These alternative SBA credit lines usually call for good personal credit for approval.

 With this form of business financing, you deal with a lender who concentrates on securing business credit cards.
 This is a very rare; very little know of program that few lending sources offer.
-They can often get you three to five times the approvals that you can get on your own.
+They can often get you more approvals than you can get on your own.

-Approvals can go up to $150,000 per entity such as a corporation.
-With UBF they actually get you three to five business credit cards that report only to the business credit reporting agencies.
-This is significant, something most lenders don’t offer or advertise.
-Not only will you get funds, but you build your business credit also so in three to four months, you can then use your new corporate credit to get even more money.
+Not only will you get funds, but you build your business credit also, so then you can then use your new corporate credit to get even more money.

 Just like with anything, there are big benefits in teaming up with a source who concentrates on this area.
 The results will be much better than if you try to go at it alone.

-You can get approval making use of a guarantor and you can even use a number of guarantors to get even more money.
-There are also other cards you can get utilizing this very same program but these cards only report to the consumer reporting agencies, not the business reporting agencies.
+You can get approval working with a guarantor and you can even use a number of guarantors to get even more money.
+There are also other cards you can get using this very same program but these cards only report to the consumer reporting agencies, not the business reporting agencies.
 They are consumer credit cards versus business credit cards.

 With all previous cards above, you need to have good consumer credit in order to get approval but what happens if your personal credit is not good, and you don’t have a guarantor?

-This is when building company credit makes a great deal of sense even if you have good personal credit, building your company credit helps you get even more money, and in the absence of a personal guarantee.
+This is when building company credit makes a great deal of sense even if you have good personal credit, building your company credit helps you get even more money.

 While one issue with a business loan is interest, another is whether you can get one at all.
 For new businesses in particular, your corporate credit will be poor and, by definition, have very little history behind it.